-The Scopes Monkey Trial, as it became to be known, started as an effort by the ACLU to challenge the constitutionality of a Tennessee law that forbade teaching the theory of evolution in public schools.
-A local teacher was recruited in Dayton, TN, as civic boosters saw a high-publicity trial as a way to generate revenue.
-The teacher, Scopes, was convicted.
-The Tennessee Supreme Court threw out the conviction on a technicality, but found the law forbidding the teaching of evolution to be constitutional.
-Years later later in 1968, the U.S. Supreme Court found a simliar law in Arkansas to be a violation of the First Amendment's establishment clause.
-(In this photo, evangelist T.T.
-Martin's books against the theory of evolution are sold at an outdoor stand in Dayton, Tenn., 1925, scene of the Scopes trial.
+The Scopes Monkey Trial started as an effort by the ACLU to challenge the constitutionality of a Tennessee law that forbade teaching the theory of evolution in public schools.
+The Tennessee Supreme Court found the law forbidding the teaching of evolution to be constitutional.
+In 1968, the U.S. Supreme Court found a similar law in Arkansas to be a violation of the First Amendment.
+In this photo, evangelist T.T.
+Martin's books against the theory of evolution are sold in Dayton, Tennessee, at the Scopes trial.
 (AP Photo, used with permission from the Associated Press)

 The Scopes “monkey trial” was the moniker journalist H. L. Mencken applied to the 1925 prosecution of a criminal action brought by the state of Tennessee against high school teacher John T. Scopes for violating the state’s Butler Act, which prohibited the teaching of evolution in public schools.

 In the case Scopes v.
 State (1925), Scopes was found guilty and fined $100, but, on appeal, the Supreme Court of Tennessee, pointing to a technicality in the issuance of the fine, overturned Scopes’s conviction, while finding the Butler Act constitutional.

 Scopes challenged Tennessee law forbidding the teaching of evolution